Skip to main content

 const response = await client.get("https://laso.finance/get-card?amount=50");

-Laso Finance uses USDC on Base (Coinbase’s L2).
-Base has low gas fees and fast finality, making it ideal for microtransactions like the $0.001 /auth endpoint.
+Laso Finance accepts USDC payments on Base (Coinbase’s L2) and Solana mainnet.
+Both networks have low fees and fast finality, making them ideal for microtransactions like the $0.001 /auth endpoint.

 The three actors